ComputingElevatedLab/sciviscourse/_pages/project.md

 Please hand in your Project Proposal by **March 1st, 11:59pm** (or sooner).
 It should contain the following information.
-* Team Names: Project title:
+* Team Member Names: Project title:
 * Give an overview of the project.
 * Why is this project important and/or interesting?
 * What are the objectives of the project?
 What are the questions you want to answer?